SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

   <summary><b>Rules and Guidelines</b></summary>

 Generic rules and guidelines for step 9
 * Multilingualism, localisation and internationalisation aspects should be considered.
-A language neutral identifier for every concept and additional Member State language columns in the tables helps Member State participation.
+A language neutral identifier for every concept and additional Member State language columns in the tables facilitates Member State participation.
-* The scope of the data model should be described by a fact or an event that is proven by the evidence represented by the data model.
+* The scope of the OOTS data model for specific evidence types should be described by a fact or an event that is proven by the evidence represented by the OOTS data model for specific evidence types.
-* The tables should have a language-neutral identifier that, along the creation and review of the data model, is agnostic to name changes.
+* The tables should have a language-neutral identifier that, throughout the creation and review of the OOTS data model for specific evidence types, is agnostic to name changes.

 Specific rules and guidelines for the table per entity:
 * Sources of the entities/attributes should be added, e.g. existing regulation, reused model, etc.
 * Entities,attributes and relationships should be accompanied by a definition as well as their cardinality.
 * [The regulation 2016/1191](https://www.google.com/url?q=https://eur-lex.europa.eu/legal-content/EN/TXT/?uri%3DCELEX%253A32016R1191&sa=D&ust=1608109108137000&usg=AOvVaw03z_d3IraqIsVD7VQ8V1mb) on Public Documents sets a set of fields for the production of multilingual standard forms.
 Each field has a code and a text label that has been officially translated into the Member States’ official languages.
-It is essential to provide (when possible) the correspondence between the attributes of the proposed data model to the fields of the multilingual standard forms of the regulation on Public Documents for evidences related to such domain.
+It is essential to provide (when possible) the correspondence between the attributes of the proposed OOTS data model for specific evidence types and the fields of the multilingual standard forms of the regulation on Public Documents for evidences related to such a domain.
 The aforementioned approach could be reused for evidences other than public documents.

 </details>